I love planting exotic plants in my garden, especially aromatic varieties such as night-blooming jasmine.

 The night-blooming jasmine (Cestrum nocturnum) is aptly named because its white-yellow, tubular flowers bloom at night; the flowers close during the day.
 It belongs to the Solanaceae family, also known as the nightshade or potato family of plants.
 It is known for its scent and is quite possibly the strongest scented plant in the world.
-When in bloom, the flowers release a scent of sweet perfume that pervades the area within 300-500 ft of the plant.
+When in bloom, the flowers release a scent of sweet perfume that pervades the area within 300-500 feet of the plant.

 It is a sub-tropical plant that was first discovered growing in the West Indies and was quite possibly brought to Europe by Christopher Columbus in the 15th century.
 It can now be found growing in subtropical regions around the world and even in temperate climates, where the winter temperatures do not fall below -10oC (though it may well lose all the new growth and leaves at such low temperatures).
 Ideally, it grows outside in USDA zones 9-10.

-Other Names for the Night Blooming Jasmine
+Other Names for the Night-Blooming Jasmine

 Cestrum means "a pointed tool," commonly used in art, and nocturnum means "night."